 Heading to a party soon?
 Use it to your advantage!
-By knowing how to read a room, you can make the most of any social interaction.
-Here are a few tips for those upcoming holiday parties:
+By knowing how to read a room, you can make the most of any social interaction and network.
+Here are a networking few tips for those upcoming holiday parties:

 Some people enter a room of strangers and glide along from one lively conversation to another, uncovering golden new business contacts.

 How do they do it?